 Though it’s not a daily resolution that I can track, camping is something that makes me happy.
 But I have to fess up—until last weekend it had been months since I last went camping.
 Because of Dirty Gourmet, I think about camping all the time, but I just hadn’t been out in a long time.
 I was starting to feel like a fraud.
 So last weekend I finally went.
 I headed out to Figueroa campground in the Los Padres National Forest with Kismat, along with his cousin Ro and Ro’s lovely girlfriend Katie.

 I thought about making this Thai Coconut Soup but ended up making a different recipe with ingredients I had at home.
 I’ll post that recipe after we test it a couple of times.
 This time, I’ll share this soup that Mai-yan and I made many times on our bike tour.
 It’s hot and spicy, yet silky and rich from the coconut milk.
 For a more backpacking friendly recipe, substitute powdered coconut milk and water for the canned coconut milk and use shelf stable tofu.

 Prep Time / Cook Time/

 - 2 garlic cloves, finely chopped

 - 2 scallions, chopped

-- 2 cups broth (1 can) or 2 cups water + boullion cube
+- 2 cups vegetable broth or 2 cups water + boullion cube

 - 10 ounce package tofu, cubed